libxml-raku/LibXML-raku/doc/Node.md

         $result = $node.find( $xpath );

     *find * evaluates the XPath 1.0 expression using the current node as the context of the expression, and returns the result depending on what type of result the XPath expression had.
-For example, the XPath "1 * 3 + 52" results in a [LibXML::Number ](LibXML::Number ) object being returned.
-Other expressions might return an [Bool ](Bool ) object, Numeric, or a [Str ](Str ) object.
+For example, the XPath "1 * 3 + 52" results in a [Numeric ](Numeric ) object being returned.
+Other expressions might return an [Bool ](Bool ) object, or a [Str ](Str ) object.
 Each of those objects uses Perl's overload feature to "do the right thing" in different contexts.

     The xpath expression can be passed either as a string, or as a [LibXML::XPathExpression ](LibXML::XPathExpression ) object.